-The Elf on the Shelf is a seemingly innocent tradition, but so is decorating cookies with your children and we all know how that turns out.
-The book that accompanies the elf your family adopts makes no mention of your elf wreaking havoc on your plumbing by flushing marshmallows down the toilet or coating your kitchen with weirdly impossible to clean up flour, but it also doesn't mention that your Elf on the Shelf can get pregnant with just one Etsy purchase, and seriously, what are parents even doing?
+A holiday elf in your home is a seemingly innocent tradition, but so is decorating cookies with your children and we all know how that turns out.
+(The sprinkles.
+Why do they treat sprinkles that way?)
+The book that accompanies many of the popular holiday elves your family can adopt makes no mention of your elf wreaking havoc on your plumbing by flushing marshmallows down the toilet or coating your kitchen with weirdly-impossible-to-clean-up flour, but it also doesn't mention that an elf can get pregnant with just one Etsy purchase, and seriously, what are parents even doing?

 We're creating magic here, people!
-And sometimes magic looks like tiny, adorable plastic elves that appear overnight in the arms of your happy Elf on the Shelf.
+And sometimes magic looks like tiny, adorable plastic elves that appear overnight in the arms of your happy Christmas elf.
 In a random stroke of festive goodwill, I decided to see what else was out there for our elf to do other than waste the good toilet paper from Costco on the stairs, and I stumbled across an entire Etsy listing for baby elves.
 Baby!
 Elves!
 And accessories!
-(Which are not licensed Elf on the Shelf products, it must be noted.
-You can find official Elf on the Shelf merchandise on the brand's website.)
+(Which are not licensed products, it must be noted.)

-So if you're wondering how to make your Elf on the Shelf pregnant, the answer is you just... get a baby?
+So if you're wondering how to make your family’s Christmas elf pregnant, the answer is you just... get a baby?
+From Etsy?
 And then they're pregnant and can enjoy all the not-so-silent nights you're currently suffering at the hands of your own tiny spawn.
 (Which you very decidedly did not order from Etsy, alas.)